OnkurLal/book-list-app/README.md

 ### Live - https://book-list-bkzl.onrender.com/

-### How To Use -
+### How To Use

 - The home page is set to display all books in the database.
+Below are the built in routes and the purpose they serve:
-Users can update book informatiom my going to the /update/id route where id is the books ISBN number.
-Users can also add a new book by going to the/new route ans adding in all the relevant information.
-Users may also delete books by going to the /delete/id route where id is the books ISBN number.
+  - /update/id - Users can update book informatiom utilizing this route, id is the books ISBN number.
+  - /new - Users can add a new book by going to this route and adding in all the relevant information.
+  - /delete/id - Users may also delete books by going to the using this route, id is the books ISBN number.
+  - /view/id - Users may see all the information on a specific book by using the books ISBN number for the id.

 ### How to Download